 This notation is conceptually and visually simple but begs the question: How should it be pronounced?
-Phrases such as "tritone going up from el" for L, or "fifth going down from el" for $\underline{L}$ are cumbersome.
-A simple answer is pronounce the character names with the color or preceding the name to indicate up or down: "el red" instead of "tritone going up from el" for $\underline{L}$ ; or "blue el" instead of "fifth going down from el" for $\underline{L}$ ; and so on.
+Phrases such as "tritone going up from el" for L are cumbersome.
+A simple answer is pronounce the character names with the color following or preceding the name to indicate up or down: "el red" instead of "tritone going up from el" for L; or "red el" instead of "tritone going down from el" for L.

 The foregoing picture shows anchor-centered octave shapes as a default interpretation of "anchor."
 Such shapes are easily understood without without any extra notation but extra notation is sometimes useful.
-A specific notation is an anchor symbol with a box prefix or suffix $\blacksquare$ , $\blacksquare$ or $\blacksquare$ indicating octave completion by an interval of the size indicated by the color (e.g., the anchor-centered octave shapes in the picture are $\blacksquare$ and $\blacksquare$ \$).
+A specific notation is an anchor symbol with a box prefix or suffix \blacksquare , \blacksquare or \blacksquare indicating octave completion by an interval of the size indicated by the color (e.g., the anchor-centered octave shapes in the picture are \blacksquare and \blacksquare \$).